 Eating Disorders + Ethnicity

-In order to point out how stereotypes affect our understanding of eating disorders, Elaheh Nozari poses the following scenario.
-You walk past two women on the street.
+Have you ever thought about the relationship between eating disorders and ethnicity?
+In order to point out how stereotypes affect our understanding of eating disorders, Elaheh Nozari poses the following scenario: You walk past two women on the street.
 Both are tiny, but one is Caucasian and the other is Asian.
-You're told that one of them is anorexic and the other is naturally thin.
+You’re told that one of them is anorexic and the other is naturally thin.
 Which one has the eating disorder?

 This is meant to highlight two stereotypes: one that classifies eating disorders as a white female problem and the other that lumps together Asian cultures and collectively labeling them as thin.